mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ### Packages

+All Go code resides in some package.
 A package is defined by a collection of Go source files in a single directory.
+It defines a namespace for the names it defines.
+The source files that define a package can have any file name that ends in `.go`.

 Exported names (start uppercase) of a package are visible in source files of other packages that import the package.
-Unexported names (start lowercase) are visible in all source files of the package, but not in source files of other packages.
+Unexported names (start lowercase).
+All names, exported or unexported, are visible in all source files of the package.
+However, unexported names are not in visible in the source files of other packages.

-All Go code resides in some package.

 All source files must start with a `package` statement that includes a package name.